Blogging is one of the most effective online strategies that a business can implement. A blog, when done the right way:

 Blogging is such an important part of reaching out to the online community and establishing your business as an authority in your chosen subject.
 Follow the tips above to create the strongest possible blog for your business!

 An informative, well-structured and expertly-written blog is an invaluable asset for a website to have.
 It is a fine way to engage with your audience and bolster a lead’s confidence in your industry knowledge.
 However, nobody can make use of the information your blog provides if they can’t find the blog in the first place!
-SEO practices absolutely need to be extended to the blog section of your business website, lest all of the content you’ve carefully cultivated go unnoticed.
+SEO best practices absolutely need to be extended to the blog section of your business website, lest all of the content you’ve carefully cultivated go unnoticed.

 It’s all too easy to let SEO fall to the wayside when drafting blog entries, so we’re here to remind you of the time-honored practices that make for a successful blog.